 ❯ wg genkey | tee wg-private.key | wg pubkey > wg-public.key

-You also need to change the permission of the files to make them readable for systemd-network
+You also need to change the permission of the files to make them readable for systemd-network users as shown in the following example:

 The following examples show the configurations of the two sites: